tumic0/QtPBFImagePlugin/README.md

 Standard Mapbox GL Styles are used for styling the maps.
 Most relevant style features used by [Maputnik](https://maputnik.github.io/editor) are supported.
 A default fallback style (OSM-Liberty) for OpenMapTiles is part of the plugin.

-"Plain" PBF files as well as gzip compressed files (as used in MBTiles) are supported by the plugin.
 The tile size is (since version 2.0 of the plugin) 512px to fit the styles and available data (OpenMapTiles, Mapbox tiles).

 ## Usage
 Due to a major design flaw in the Mapbox vector tiles specification - the zoom